-- Total net position increased by \$108.7 million, or 11.4 percent, in 2022 as a result of this year's operations. - Total revenues increased by \$25.6 million, or 7.5 percent, mainly due to a \$28.2 million increase in operating revenues generated from an increase in wastewater treatment rates.
-This increase was offset slightly by a \$2.1 million decrease in investment income primarily due to continued market volatility and lower interest rates.
-Additionally, there was a \$0.3 decrease in facility charges and \$0.1 decrease in bond interest subsidy in 2022. - Operating expenses decreased by \$0.6 million, or 0.3 percent, due to a \$1.3 million increase in wastewater treatment expenses, a \$1.1 million increase in depreciation and amortization, \$3.0 million decrease in general and administrative expenses. - Restricted cash and cash equivalents increased \$2.7 million, or 8.8 percent, due to an increase in cash restricted for debt service.
-Unrestricted cash and cash equivalents increased \$35.1 million, or 18.4 percent, primarily due to utilizing debt to fund capital construction projects in FY22. - Net Property, Plant and Equipment increase of \$110.3 million, or 6.9 percent, due to \$25.3 million net increase in depreciable assets, \$12.5 million increase in land purchases and \$72.5 increase in capital projects in progress.
+- Total net position increased by \$117.5 million, or 11.1 percent, in 2023 as a result of fiscal year 2023 operations.
+Total net position increased by \$108.7 million, or 11.4 percent in fiscal year 2022. - Fiscal year 2023 total revenues increased by \$37.9 million, or 10.4 percent, mainly due to a \$30.0 million increase in operating revenues generated from an increase in wastewater treatment rates and a \$7.7 million increase in investment income primarily due to higher interest rates.
+Fiscal year 2022 reflected a total revenues increase of \$25.6 million, or 7.5 percent.
+This increase was mainly due to a \$28.2 million increase in operating revenues generated from an increase in wastewater treatment rates with a slight offset of \$2.1 million decrease in investment income primarily due to market volatility and the effect of rising interest rates on fixed income securities. - Operating expenses increased by \$23.8 million, or 10.2 percent in fiscal year 2023.
+Inflationary pressures drove increases of \$3.8 million in chemical expenses, \$3.1 million in utility costs, \$1.8 million in bad debt expense, \$3.0 million in general materials, and \$5.1 million in major repair expenses.
+Wage and position increases created a \$5.2 million increase in salary and benefits.
+For fiscal year 2022, operating expenses decreased by \$0.6 million, or 0.3 percent, due to a \$3.0 million decrease in general operating expenses offsetting a \$1.3 million increase in wastewater treatment expenses and a \$1.1 million increase in depreciation and amortization. - Restricted cash and cash equivalents increased \$0.7 million, or 2.1 percent, in fiscal year 2023 due to an increase in cash restricted for debt service.
+Unrestricted cash and cash equivalents decreased \$14.6 million, or 6.5 percent, primarily due to the utilization of cash funds to support capital construction projects.
+Fiscal year 2022 reflected an increase in restricted cash and cash equivalents of \$2.7 million, or 8.8 percent, due to an increase in cash restricted for debt service.
+Unrestricted cash and cash equivalents of \$2.7 million, or 8.8 percent, due to an increase in cash restricted for debt service.
+Unrestricted cash and cash equivalents increased \$35.1 million, or 18.4 percent, primarily due to utilizing debt to fund capital construction projects in FY22. - Net Property, Plant and Equipment increase of \$297.2 million, or 17.3 percent, due to \$284.7 million net increase in capital projects in progress, \$8.0 million increase in land acquisitions, and a \$4.6 million increase in net depreciable assets for fiscal year 2023.
+Fiscal year 2022 reflected a net Property, Plant and Equipment increase of \$110.3 million, or 6.9 percent, due to \$25.3 million net increase in depreciable assets, \$12.5 million increase in capital improvement projects in process.